hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 ## Fun tidbits

-- James wrote a very cool class component for the User Profile Icons that takes in the user's name, hashes it and returns a predetermined color for it.
+- James wrote a very cool class component for the User Profile Icons that takes in the user's name, hashes it and returns a predetermined colour for it.
 Pretty cool!
 - When testing the pending order check, we noticed that many pending orders were being executed twice!
-Turns out, one of us was running a local copy of the application which doubled up with the App Service copy, thereby causing the CRON job to run twice simulatenously.
+It turns out, one of us was running a local copy of the application, which doubled up with the App Service copy, thereby causing the CRON job to run twice simultaneously.

 ## Concluding thoughts

 Overall, this university assignment was a great way to end my undergraduate degree!
-I was extremely proud with the work my fellow team members accomplished and can definitely say, I couldn't have done it without their support and expertise.
+I was incredibly proud of the work my fellow team members accomplished, and I can say I couldn't have done it without their support and expertise.

 As you can tell, this project allowed us to learn a lot of modern web application development, especially CI/CD and cloud technologies.
-I can say for certain that there's still a lot to learn so if you have any advice, please shoot me a message or leave a comment below!
+I can say that there's still a lot to learn, so if you have any advice, please shoot me a message or leave a comment below!